How different services use your information

 Joining the panel

-- You can join our website testing panel through our secure online form.
+You can join the panel via the website testing panel sign up form.
 We'll ask for your name and email address so that we can send you our surveys.

-- Email the web team if you’d like to leave the website testing panel at any time.
+Email firstname.lastname@example.org if you’d like to leave the website testing panel at any time.

 When we email you, we'll send you a link and ask you to complete a survey/task using one of these online products: